WATCH: Bevo charges Georgia bulldogs mascot, reporters and media scatter

 Big loss: UGA cornerback Deandre Baker won't play in Sugar Bowl

-In the hour before kickoff, the Georgia Bulldogs mascot was being escorted near Bevo's pin on the sidelines and the Longhorn's mascot charged out of its pin and at the bulldog.
+In the hour before kickoff, the Georgia Bulldogs mascot was being escorted near Bevo's pen on the sidelines and the Longhorn's mascot charged out of its pen and at the bulldog.

 WATCH BEVO CHARGE AT GEORGIA'S MASCOT HERE:

-After the incident, Bevo was corralled back into his designated area on the sideline and the Georgia Bulldogs' masot was put into a kennel and carted away.
+After the incident, Bevo was corralled back into his designated area on the sideline and the Georgia Bulldogs' mascot was put into a kennel and carted away.
+Uga was later spotted in the fourth quarter sitting pretty in his kennel.

 PHOTOS: Bevo charges UGA bulldog, media before Sugar Bowl